wdi-kratos/WishList/README.md

 ### User Stories

 **High Priority:**
-1. I need a way to login to the site.
+1. I need a way to login to the site
 2. I need to create my list of wants
 3. I need to create my list of haves
 4. I need to be able to edit and delete items off my list of haves and wants.